mattd/fitd-roller/README.md

-# Blades in the Dark Roller
+# Forged in the Dark Roller for FoundryVTT

-A dice roller for Blades in the Dark games in FoundryVTT, based on code by Megastruktur.
+A generic dice roller for Forged in the Dark games played on FoundryVTT.
+Based on code by Megastruktur.

 ## Usage